na-na-hi/renget/archive/sfbf5.md

 >"Guys?
 I got grab-attacked by a Malzeno the other day during a hunt and it's starting to itch really bad.
 Those stories about him actually being a vampire and all aren't real...right?"

-\>"you'll be fine, i wouldn't worry about it."
+%darkgreen%\>"you'll be fine, i wouldn't worry about it."
 \>"but while you're here and you still have your thumbs you're going to need to fill out these Change of Species forms to update your status"
 \>"you'll also have to re-apply for a new Hunter ID as well and pay the 250z processing fee"
 \>"i'm also required to inform you that if you decide to take up roost somewhere you'll need to file a proof of residence and territory claim form number 1064b"
 \>"and lastly if you wish to reproduce you and your mate need to register with the Reproduction and Egg Care department which is down the hall and to the right"
 \>"GRAWR?"
-\>"NEXT IN LINE PLEASE!"
+\>"NEXT IN LINE PLEASE!"%%

-\>the process of becoming a monster was surprisingly more bureaucratic than you were expecting
+%darkgreen%\>the process of becoming a monster was surprisingly more bureaucratic than you were expecting
 \>who knew the guild already had a system in place for what you thought was an extremely rare, almost supernatural experience?
 \>almost like they were expecting this sort of thing nowadays...
 \>the form you had to fill out even had nice big boxes to check so you wouldn't have to fiddle around with the quill too much with the growing claws on your fingers